LuminareMed/quickscreen-translations/README.md

 and we must use exactly the official translation from the documents (where applicable).

+Things are changing rapidly as we develop the product, so there may be new requirements as we progress.

 ## Technology

 We are using [tempura] for [i18n] and storing translation dictionaries in simple